microsoft/ML-For-Beginners/8-Reinforcement/1-QLearning/README.md

     return move_reward
 ```

-Interesting thing about reward function is that in most of the cases *we are only given substantial reward at the end of the game*.
+An interesting thing about reward function is that in most of the cases *we are only given substantial reward at the end of the game*.
 It means that out algorithm should somehow remember "good" steps that lead to positive reward at the end, and increase their importance.
 Similarly, all moves that lead to bad results should be discouraged.

 ## Q-Learning

 An algorithm that we will discuss here is called **Q-Learning**.
 In this algorithm, the policy is defined by a function (or a data structure) called **Q-Table**.
 It records the "goodness" of each of the actions in a given state.

 It is called Q-Table because it is often convenient to represent it as a table, or multi-dimensional array.
-Since our board has dimensions `width` x `height`, we can represent Q-Table by a numpy array with shape `width` x `height` x `len(actions)`:
+Since our board has dimensions `width` x `height`, we can represent Q-Table by a numpy array with shape `width` x `height` x `len(actions)`: (code block 6)

 ```python
 Q = np.ones((width,height,len(actions)),dtype=np.float)*1.0/len(actions)